aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/remove-header-and-footer-from-documents/_index.md

 ﻿---
-title: Remove Header and Footer from Documents – Aspose.Words for Java
+title: Remove Header and Footer from Documents
+second_title: Aspose.Words for Java
 articleTitle: Remove Header and Footer from Documents
 linktitle: Remove Header and Footer from Documents
 description: "Remove headers or footers in a document easily and fast instead of using docx4j."